homer0/projext/documents/projectConfiguration.md

 If `extend` is set to `true` and both files exist, projext will load `.env.[target-name]` as the first file and then merge the values from `.env.[target-name].[build-type]` on top of it.

 If `extend` is set to `false`, projext will use the first file it can find.

-**`dotEnv.overwrite`**

-When projext injects a target variables in the environment, having this setting in `false`, prevents it from overwriting already declared variables.

 ### `browser`